Monday, December 5, 2011

 There's nothing wrong with loving the probable, of course.
 It's fine to want bands that we can visualise in advance.
 The danger only comes when our subjective preferences tweak the results to ensure that they get chosen all the time, every time, because history is disproportionately shaped by improbable events.
 Woody Guthrie couldn't have guessed that his successor would be a middle-class Jewish kid from Minnesota, and back when rock and roll was synonymous with Southern rhythm and blues, the next big sensation after Elvis was unlikely to be four blokes from Liverpool.
 No improbability, no history.

-So if we care about the future of music, perhaps each of us would be best advised to just relax, take our thumbs off the scale, and allow the momentum of concrete numbers and objective traits to take its natural course.
+So if we care about the future of music, perhaps each of us would be best advised to just relax, take our thumbs off the scale, and allow the momentum of objectively impressive traits to take its natural course.

 Update, November 25, 2011: It's official, I'm coining a new term, which I shall call "Bennett's paradox":

-"A well-rounded scene must include those who are not well-rounded.
-If everyone is well-rounded, then the scene itself ceases to be well-rounded."
+"A well-rounded scene must include those who aren't well-rounded.
+If everyone's well-rounded, then the scene itself ceases to be well-rounded."

 In a future post, I might write about why I think this helps explain not just the current state of indie rock, but also the current state of Western society as a whole.
 Until then… pass it on!